85 Sankey Street

 PGCE Secondary Education

-I am also a qualified teacher and I enjoy teaching Counselling to adults in two local further education colleges.
+I am also a qualified teacher and I enjoy teaching Counselling skills to adults in a local further education college.

 I am a Registered Member of the BACP (British Association of Counselling and Psychotherapy) and I also have my own personal liability insurance which enables me to practice safely and ethically and adhere to the BACP’s ethical framework.